 ***All participants must agree to the Terms and Conditions supplied by Unwound Retreats available for review at the bottom of the page***

 Market (Medina) in Marrakesh

 Who can come on the program?

 The program is open to nurses.
 At this time, we are offering this as a womens retreat.
 The most important criterion is “fit.”
-This retreat is intended for nurses and their friends who are seeking a cultural, spiritual and educational experience in a country that offers an immersion in a heady mix of history, literature, religions, art, spirituality, and politics different from one’s own.
+This retreat is intended for nurses who are seeking a cultural, spiritual, and educational experience in a country that offers an immersion in a heady mix of history, literature, religions, art, spirituality, and politics different from one’s own.
 It is a retreat for those seeking the adventure of both an inner and outer journey.
 Participants should be in good physical and mental health.

 Do I receive CEs for the trip?